 The name blackberry refers to a number of species in the genus Rubus that grow from a perennial crown and produce tart, edible fruit on upright canes from midsummer to fall.
 Suitable for growers in Zones 5-11, some varieties are hardy to Zone 3.

-The most common species, R. fruticosus, is considered invasive in some areas thanks to its ability to grow rapidly, and form dense thickets of spiky, intertwined canes, up to 5 feet tall.
+The most common species, R. fruticosus, is considered invasive in some areas thanks to its ability to grow rapidly, and it forms dense thickets of spiky, intertwined canes, up to five feet tall.

 It’s a perennial plant but the fruiting canes are biennial.
 They set fruit in the second year and then die back.
 Blackberry is a vigorous grower, and will produce new canes every year.

 The stems are covered in sharp prickles and, depending on the species, grow in an upright or trailing form.

 The trailing types require quite a lot of pruning and support, not least to prevent them from taking over an area of the garden.